About treatments for bone health

 They may do blood tests to check your calcium levels.
 Or they may organise a fracture risk assessment or DXA scan before deciding whether you need to take supplements.

 If you need supplements, your doctor may prescribe them for you.
-Or you can buy vitamin D supplements without a prescription.

-If you are thinking about buying calcium supplements, always talk to your specialist doctor or GP.
+You can buy vitamin D supplements without a prescription.
+If you are thinking about buying calcium supplements, always talk to your cancer doctor, pharmacist or GP.
 They can talk to you about whether you need to take them and what dose you should take.
 You may be able to get enough calcium from your diet.
+We have more information about keeping your bones healthy.

 Bisphosphonates